-Built in the 1890s on the orders of the Russian Tsar Alexander III, the fortifications built to protect the naval base just to the north of Liepāja in western Latvia were deliberately destroyed barely 10 years after they were finished.
+Designed to protect the naval base just to the north of Liepāja in western Latvia the fortifications were deliberately destroyed barely 10 years later.

 Whatever the reason, their ruins provide an eerie spectacle, crumbling into the Baltic Sea.